AlaaErfan/Face_Mask_detection/README.md

 The face mask detection system is based on deep learning algorithms that are trained on a dataset of labeled images with and without masks.
 The model can accurately detect whether a person is wearing a mask in real-time video feeds or images.

 ### The system is built using Python, OpenCV, and TensorFlow.
-The trained model is deployed using Flask, which provides a simple web interface for users to upload images or videos and receive the mask detection results.

 ### Dataset